tkossak/autokey-profile-switcher/README.md

 Installing
 ---
-1. Download aks.sh anywhere and create a link somwhere in your PATH e.g.
+1. Download aks.sh anywhere and create a link somewhere in your PATH e.g.

   ```
   ln -s /path/to/aks.sh /usr/local/bin/aks